TechDroid-Creator/intern-code/README.md

    Check if the package is installed by importing github in shell if no error is produced the package is installed properly.

-2) Obtain user token to run the program by following steps from encoded-token-list.txt
+2) Obtain user token i.e - ACCESS_TOKEN  to run the program by following steps from encoded-token-list.txt

 3) Update value for ACCESS_TOKEN in Github_Scraper.py